google/WebFundamentals/src/content/en/updates/2018/11/web-audio-autoplay.md

 In order to move the web platform forward it’s sometimes necessary to make changes which can break compatibility.
 Unfortunately, audio autoplay is complex and falls into this category of change.
 But making this shift is critical to ensure that the web doesn’t stagnate or lose its innovative edge.

-Nonetheless, we recognise that applying fixes for websites is not always feasible in the short term for various reasons:
+Nonetheless, we recognize that applying fixes for websites is not always feasible in the short term for various reasons:

 * Web developers might be focused on a new project and maintenance to an older website is not immediately possible.
 * Web game portals may not have control over the implementation of the games in their catalog and updating hundreds – if not thousands – of games can be time consuming and expensive for publishers.